 Koblenz, Germany

-Koblenz sits where the Rhine meets the Moselle River.
+Koblenz sits where the Rhine and Moselle rivers meet.
 The Deutsches Eck monument marks this point.
 For wider views, take the cable car to Ehrenbreitstein Fortress.
 From there, you can see both rivers and the surrounding hills.

 Heidelberg (via Mannheim), Germany

 Ships often dock in Mannheim for trips to Heidelberg.
-The Old Town has red-roofed buildings as well as cobbled streets.
-Heidelberg Castle overlooks the river and town below.
+The Old Town has red-roofed buildings and cobbled streets.
+Heidelberg Castle overlooks the river and the town below.
 In addition, the university dates back to 1386, adding historic depth.

 Strasbourg, France